piotr-yuxuan/malli-cli/README.md

 3. Value from some configuration management system;
 4. Command line arguments;

+The expected shape of your configuration being described as a malli schema so you can parse and decode strings as well as validating any constraints.
+It's quite powerful.

 # Maturity and evolution

-> TL;DR: account for some changes ahead, but it is usable as is and
-> should probably match your use case.

-The API can be expected to change as we're still in version `0.0.x`.
-However, given the examples below, it should cover most of your use cases with simplicity.
+Semantic versioning is used, so no breaking changes will be introduced without incrementing the major version.
+Some bug fixes may be introduced but I currently don't plan to add any new feature.
+As examplified belowe, `malli-cli` should cover most of your use cases with simplicity – or open an issue.

 # Naming